GeoMOER/moer-envobs/docs/index.md

 # Deliverables

 The course requires to solve problems provided as part of irregular assignments and the composition of a final essay.
+The essay should introduce, discuss and reflect the topics of the syllabus.